Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency across all routes averages 23 trips per day, which equates to roughly five weekly trips per individual stop.
+Service frequency averages 23 trips per day across all routes, equating to approximately 5 weekly trips per individual stop.

 Frequently Asked Questions - Transport